EddyCodeIt/My_Listener_Mobile_App/README.md

 from HttpClient class (Windows.Net.Http library).

 To obtain a response use HttpResponseMessage class as catcher.
-Use functipn ReadAsStringAsync to get response message as string.
+Use function ReadAsStringAsync to get response message as string.